Efficient Sampling for Realized Variance Estimation in Time-Changed Diffusion Models: Conclusions

 \section{Conclusions}

-In this paper we theoretically and empirically analyze the statistical quality of the standard and the pre-averaging RV estimators when sampling the intraday returns in intrinsic time, which accounts for intraday trading (transaction time sampling -- TTS) or volatility patterns (business time sampling -- BTS).
-For BTS, we introduce the novel \emph{realized} BTS variant that samples according to a combination of the observed transactions and the estimated tick variance.
-The intrinsic time scales aim at exploiting the rich information content of the currently available high-frequency data from a different perspective than by sampling returns equidistantly according to the clock time, given the empirical finding that the markets' activity and riskiness evolve irregularly in time.
-We find that the new realized BTS scheme theoretically provides the most efficient RV estimates in finite samples as well as asymptotically.
-This result carries over to the pre-averaging RV estimator under independent market microstructure noise.
-These findings are confirmed empirically in both, simulations and an extensive real data application.
+In this paper we provide finite-sample theory as well as empirical results for the statistical quality of the classical RV estimator when the intraday returns are sampled in intrinsic time.
+This approach accounts for intraday trading (transaction time sampling -- TTS), volatility patterns (business time sampling -- BTS), or absolute price changes (hitting time sampling -- HTS).
+For BTS, we propose the novel \emph{realized} BTS variant that samples according to a combination of the observed transactions and the estimated tick variance.
+The intrinsic time scales leverage the rich information content of high-frequency data by adopting a perspective that differs from traditional equidistant clock-time sampling, reflecting the irregular evolution of market activity and risk.

+We find that, in the absence of market microstructure noise, the HTS scheme theoretically provides the most efficient RV estimates in finite samples.
+However, the rBTS scheme emerges as most efficient in a restricted setting where sampling must occur independent of the observed intraday prices.
+This restricted setting and consequently the rBTS scheme is motivated through the increased sensitivity of the HTS scheme to market microstructure noise, which we find empirically causes its performance to deteriorate rapidly when (intrinsic) sampling frequencies exceed five minutes.
+In contrast, the rBTS scheme is an attractive and robust alternative at all sampling frequencies.

-The theoretical framework for our analysis builds on a joint model for the ticks (transaction or quote times) and prices, which we call the \emph{tick-time stochastic volatility} (TTSV) model: The prices follow a continuous-time diffusion that is time-changed with a jump process that explicitly models the ticks.
-The resulting prices hence follow a pure jump process with time-varying and stochastic jump intensity that accommodates the empirical fact that price observations arrive randomly and unequally spaced throughout the day.
-Furthermore, the model encompasses the stochastic tick variance process (of the price jumps between adjacent ticks) that is also observed to be time-varying in practice, however with a mirrored intraday pattern compared to the trading intensity.
+The theoretical framework for our analysis builds on a joint model for the ticks (transaction or quote times) and prices, which we call the \emph{tick-time stochastic volatility} (TTSV) model: The prices follow a continuous-time diffusion that is time-changed by a jump process that explicitly models the ticks.
+As a result, prices form a pure jump process with time-varying and stochastic jump intensity capturing the empirical fact that price observations arrive randomly and at irregular intervals throughout the day.
+Furthermore, the model includes a stochastic tick variance process---representing the variance of price jumps between adjacent ticks---that also varies over time and displays a mirrored intraday pattern relative to the trading intensity.